Morestone & Budgie Noddy Toys

 The second boxed Set was 'Noddy's Gift Box' containing three items including a specially made plastic figure of 'Mr Plod' the policeman.

-When Morestone ended and Budgie Toys started in 1959, the Noddy range was given revised boxes and a numbering system from 301 to 333 (although most were not used) but the upgrade was short-lived.
+After the Morestone range ended and Budgie Toys started in 1959/60, Noddy toys were given revised boxes and a numbering system from 301 to 333 (although most were not used) but the upgrade was short-lived.

 Already the large model of Big Ears on his bicycle had ceased production and in 1960 the Sets were discontinued.
 Finally in 1961 the entire range was withdrawn.